smeagolem/sublime-text-settings/README.md

 Requires [Package Control] to be installed.

-QUICK START: Clone or download repository and place in *User* packages folder.
+QUICK START: Clone or download repository into *User* packages folder.

 Installation Guide:
 - In [Sublime Text 3], choose *preferences* -> *Browse Packages...*